-A: The fee to file a complaint is $400.00.
+A: For the current civil case filing fee CLICK HERE.
 There are no other fees involved in the act of filing the case.
-If you do not have the $400.00 fee, you may apply to have the fee “waived,” which means that you may file your case without paying the fee.
+If you do not have the fee, you may apply to have the fee “waived,” which means that you may file your case without paying the fee.
 You must fill out the Motion to Proceed Without Prepayment of Fees form and the Affidavit of Financial Status and turn them in when you file your complaint.
 The judge assigned to the case will decide if you have to pay the fee.

 Q: I have been named as a defendant in a case, but cannot find an attorney.
 What do I do?